paraxialio/documentation/docs/elixir/gitlab_app.md

 `mix paraxial.scan --sobelow-config --gitlab_app --gitlab_token $GITLAB_KEY --gitlab_project $CI_PROJECT_ID --merge_request $CI_MERGE_REQUEST_IID --gitlab_url https://gitlab.paraxial.io --add-exit-code`

 If you are using the cloud version of GitLab, this flag is not needed.

+Now open a merge request and observe the findings from Paraxial.io:

 <img src="../assets/gl2.png" alt="gl" width="600"/>